normful/residuum/unsorted/driving-tips.md

 ## Winter Driving

-You need to use winter tires when there is snow or slush on the roads.
+You need to bring your car into the shop and have its tires changed from summer tires to winter tires before the first snow storm of the winter season.
+The same advice applies for driving in mountainous regions that are cold enough to have snow on the roads.
+If you ignore this advice, your cars tires will have poor grip, increasing your odds of losing control and causing an accident.

 In the winter, always ensure you have a glass scraper and a snow brush in the car (something [like this](https://www.amazon.com/gp/product/B000BPLNXC/) is good enough).
 In case you park your car outside and it snows, you'll need a way to clear the snow off the car.
 And you also need a way to scrape ice off, in case your car is covered in a layer of ice from freezing rain.

 When entering a highway in the winter, read the speed limit on the signs near the on-ramp and obey the speed limits.
 Normally, in good, dry, summer weather, it is okay to drive a bit above the speed limit of the ramp.
 But in the winter, it's dangerous if you disobey the ramp's speed limit.

-If the weather forecast predicts the air temperature to be around freezing (0 degrees Celsius), before driving, step outside on the roads near your apartment or house and use your foot to feel the ground.
-If you feel that the roads are slippery, or if the weather forecast warns that there might be freezing rain, you should avoid driving.
+If the weather forecast predicts the air temperature to be around freezing (0 degrees Celsius), before driving, step outside on the roads near your apartment or house and use your foot to check the traction on the ground.
+If you feel that the ground is slippery, or if the weather forecast warns that there might be freezing rain, you should avoid driving.
 Freezing rain occurs when rain falls and freezes on the road surface, causing a layer of ice to form.
-This kind of ice can cause driving conditions where you cannot control your car (e.g. you press the brake pedal but the car doesn't stop).
-It's better to stay home and don't go into work in these situations.
+This kind of ice can cause driving conditions where you cannot control your car (i.e. situations where you press the brake pedal but the car doesn't stop).
+It's better to stay home in these situations, even if it means missing work.

 When windows fog up on the inside, it's because the moisture of the air inside the car condenses as it contacts the cold glass.
 Even in the winter, you can press the AC button and turn the fan up to the max to turn on the air conditioner (which is also a dehumifier) to remove the moisture in the inside air, and thus defog your windows rapidly.

-You should know which button to press, and how to turn the fan up to the max, ideally within 1 second, because the windows will fog up quickly, and if you cannot see through the glass, you may end up in an accident.
+You should know which buttons to press to rapidly defog your windows, because if you can't see what's in front of you, you may end up causing an accident.

 ## Rural highways

-When on a small rural highway, with only 1 or 2 lanes in each direction of traffic, cars will tend to end up being in packs.
+When on a small rural highway, with only 1 or 2 lanes in each direction of traffic, cars will tend to end up being grouped into packs.

-It's best to be at the back of the pack because in the situation where all the cars need to suddenly slow down or stop (for example, when a moose suddenly walks onto the highway), being at the back ensures that there is no car behind you.
+It's safest to purposely remain at the back of the pack because you can control how much space is between you and the car in front of you, and ensure that there is no car behind you.

-The car behind you may not stop in time, and end up rear-ending your car (i.e. crashing into your car from behind).
+In an emergency situation where all the cars need to suddenly slow down or stop (for example, when a moose, bear, deer, or buffalo suddenly walks onto the highway), being at the back of the pack ensures that there is no car that can accidentally rear-end you (crash into the rear of your car).

-Knowing this, it's sometimes safer to let other cars pass you.
+Knowing this, it's sometimes safer to let all of the other cars in the pack pass you.

 You can do this by either waiting until the road temporarily has two lanes (some highways have a short stretch where this happens, to specifically allow cars to pass each other), slowing down, and allowing all the other cars in the pack to pass you.

 Other ways to let all the cars in a pack pass you:
-- Stop at a rest area or scenic lookout spot along the highway.
+- Stop at a rest area or scenic lookout spot along the highway
-- Turn on your emergency 4-way flasher lights, slow down, and pull over to the shoulder on the right, stop and wait until all the other cars in a pack pass you.
+- Turn on your emergency 4-way flasher lights, gradually slow down, pull over to the shoulder on the right, stop and wait until all the other cars in the pack have passed

 ## Road trips

-Before long road trips, always check engine oil and tire pressure.
+Before long road trips, always check your car's fluids and tire pressure.
+You should check these things occasionally too, but it is especially important to do it before long road trips.
 The best thing to do is to bring it into a shop to be inspected, so that you minimize the chance that your car breaks down in the middle of nowhere.

 Ensure you that have some emergency food, water, blankets, and a flashlight in the trunk in case your car does break down in the middle of nowhere.
-Always have a charged cellphone, and make sure to continuously be charging your phone in the car, so that you have battery to call for help if you need it.
+Always be charging your cellphone while driving, so that you have enough power to call for help in an emergency.